 Through this sacrament, the person receives the forgiveness of sins if the sick person was not able to obtain it through the sacrament of Penance.

-This sacrament helps the restoration of health, if it is conducive for the salvation of the soul.
+This sacrament helps the restoration of health if it is conducive to the salvation of the soul.